Welcome to the Southampton Education Forum.

 At its heart, SEF provides a comprehensive source of learning through sharing.
 The group ‘thinks-and-links’ policy into practice and collectively exchanges ideas to improve teaching and leadership across the city.
 SEF also provides valuable personal support for its members.

 SEF makes a strong contribution to the educational profile of Southampton and Hampshire, and our group is highly regarded by local and regional leaders.
-We are current partners with the Institute for Group Analysis (IGA) who challenge our thinking and deepen understanding across our diverse group through a psychotherapeutic lens.
+Over the past three years, we have worked with the Institute for Group Analysis (IGA) who challenged our thinking and deepened understanding across our diverse group through a psychotherapeutic lens.
 Psychotherapy is one of the most valuable (and misunderstood) inventions of the last hundred years.
 It has an exceptional power to improve emotional intelligence and relationships and assist in mining our professional potential.
-This approach offers Southampton leaders the edge in managing themselves in a rapidly changing education sector.
+This approach offered Southampton leaders the edge in managing themselves in a rapidly changing education sector.

 SEF’s values of deep trust and rich support are a valuable asset to Southampton and the group’s work through COVID-19 is a testament to our commitment to do whatever it takes for our young people.
 Priorities for 2021/22 include curriculum development and working together to further improve standards across all settings.

 If our values resonate with you and you would like to work in Southampton, please check the quick links to vacancies the bottom of every page on our website, www.teachsouthamptoneducation.co.uk

 Headteacher of St Anne's Catholic School and Sixth Form College